Providence City, Utah

 Please Keep Waterways Clean

-Please help keep the waterways on or along your property clean and free from any debris (including leaves) that may impede the flow of the water.
-It is important to keep water ways clear to allow for irrigation water and/or storm water.
-Thank you for your help.
+Please help keep the waterways on or along your property clean and free from any debris that may impede the flow of the water.
+Thank you.

 Construction or repairing of buildings, Pile drivers, Hammers, Yelling, Shouting, Radios, subwoofers, Power Lawn Mowers, and Snow blowers, etc. All shall be prohibited between the hours of ten (10:00) p.m. and six (6:00) a.m. the following day, local prevailing time, except in case of urgent necessity in the interest of public health and safety, and then only with a permit from the city.

 Business licenses can now be renewed for 2017.
 Business license fees paid after January 31 shall receive a penalty of 50%; an additional $12.50 for home business, an additional $25.00 for commercial business.
 Home business licenses are normally $25 and commercial business licenses are $50; with the late fee renew is $37.50 and $75.00 respectively.